 Announcement of repurchases

-6.38 Any repurchases of the issuer’s debt securities must be announced on SENS when an aggregate of 10% of the initial nominal value of the relevant debt securities has been purchased during a financial year and for each subsequent 10% in aggregate of the initial value of that debt securities during the remainder of the financial year.
+6.38 Any repurchases (excluding market making activities where the applicant issuer provides liquidity or serves as an intermediary to facilitate transactions between buyers and sellers of debt securities) of the issuer’s debt securities must be announced on SENS when an aggregate of 10% of the initial nominal value of the relevant debt securities has been purchased during a financial year and for each subsequent 10% in aggregate of the initial value of that debt securities during the remainder of the financial year.
 Such announcement must be made as soon as possible and, in any event, by not later than 08h30 on the business day following the day on which the relevant threshold is reached or exceeded.
 The announcement must state (i) the price paid for the repurchased debt securities, (ii) the number of debt securities purchased since the most recent announcement, (iii) the value of the class of debt securities that remain outstanding, and (iv) when the debt securities repurchased are to be cancelled and the listing removed, if applicable.

 Directors

-6.39 An applicant issuer, through its debt sponsor or designated person, must notify the JSE of any change, including the reason for the change, to the board of directors, the company secretary or compliance officer including:
+6.39 An applicant issuer, through its debt sponsor or designated person, must notify the JSE of any change, including the reason for the change, to the board of directors, the company secretary or debt officer including:

-(a) the appointment of a new director (including the director’s capacity in terms of paragraph 7.3(e)), company secretary or compliance officer;
+(a) the appointment of a new director (including the director’s capacity in terms of paragraph 7.3(e)), company secretary or debt officer;

-(b) the resignation, removal, retirement or death of a director, the company secretary or compliance officer; and/or
+(b) the resignation, removal, retirement or death of a director, the company secretary or debt officer; and/or

-(c) changes to any important functions or executive responsibilities of a director;
+(c) changes to any important functions or executive responsibilities of a director, including change of board committees;

-must be announced on SENS without delay and no later than by the end of the business day following the decision or receipt of notice detailing the change.
-Such changes, including the reason for the changes, must be announced as soon as practically possible and also included in the issuer’s next publication of programme, interim report or annual financial statements.
+and such changes must be announced on SENS without delay and no later than by the end of the business day following the decision or receipt of notice detailing the change.
+Such changes, including the reason for the changes, must be announced as soon as practically possible and also included in the issuer’s publication of interim report or annual financial statements.
 Where a director retires and is re-appointed at an annual or other general meeting, no notification is required as this does not result in a change to the board of directors.
-In respect of the appointment of a director, the announcement must contain a positive statement that the appointment was been made pursuant to the policy dealing with the nomination of directors of the applicant issuer.
+In respect of the appointment of a director, the announcement must contain a positive statement that the appointment was made pursuant to the policy dealing with the nomination of directors of the applicant issuer.

 6.40 The notifications required by paragraph 6.39 must state the effective date of (i) the resignation, removal, retirement or death and (ii) appointment.
 If the effective date is not yet known or has not yet been determined, the notification should state this fact and the issuer must notify the JSE once the effective date has been determined.